-What Is User Acquisition for Apps and Games?
+What Is User Acquisition (UA)?
+Definition and Meaning in Marketing

 The goal of user acquisition for apps and games is to convert users right away, unlike traditional advertising campaigns.